mridula-narang/mridula-narang/README.md

-Hi there! 👋 I'm Mridula NArang
+Hi there! 👋 I'm Mridula Narang

 I'm a passionate and driven **Computer Science graduate** with a strong foundation in **AI/ML, web development, and mobile app creation**.
 With a B.Tech in Computer Science and Engineering I've cultivated a deep love for technology and its potential to make meaningful impacts. <br>